appozite/camayoc/README.md

 Philosophy
 ----------
+Application stats are critical.
+But even critical things get ignored if they're hard (believe me, we know).
+Stats should be easy:
 * Collecting stats should take just one line of code
 * All stat collection should be fire-and-forget with no error handling required
 * Organizing stats should be easy